 During an extended break in my post-secondary education I worked at a few full-time jobs.
 But I really counted myself lucky to land a job at the Canadian national parts depot of one of the “big-three” automakers in 1968.

 I remember my soon-to-be new boss, after he said I had the job, casting his right arm in a sweeping gesture at the warehousemen working in the nearby packing/shipping area just outside his office.
 “These are all $100-a-week men,” he said proudly.
-He had been a company man and the dealer-order/shipping supervisor since before “the war,” meaning the second world war.
+It was a Canadian Auto Workers Union ‘shop’ and had been for years.
+He did not say anything about the role the union had played in persistently demanding, and getting, wages increases whenever the contract with the company came up for renewal negotiations.
+Even he, like other non-union management staff, and especially low-level management like him had benefitted; after all it wouldn’t do to have hourly, union workers paid more.
+He had been a company man and the dealer-order/shipping supervisor since before and during “the war,” meaning the second world war, when women had replaced men as ‘warehousemen’ until the war ended and the men came back.

 “We ship auto parts all the way to Iraq,” he said, this time with his voice expressing wonderment as he recalled that amazing event.
 It was as if he had been part of making something miraculous happen.